AirGuanZ/imgui-filebrowser/README.md

 # imgui-filebrowser

-[imgui-filebrowser](https://github.com/AirGuanZ/imgui-filebrowser) is a simple file browser implementation for [dear-imgui](https://github.com/ocornut/imgui).
+[imgui-filebrowser](https://github.com/AirGuanZ/imgui-filebrowser) is a header-only file browser implementation for [dear-imgui](https://github.com/ocornut/imgui).
 C++ 17 is required.

 ![IMG](./screenshots/0.png)

 ## Getting Started

-imgui-filebrowser is header-only and must be included after imgui.h:
+`imfilebrowser.h` should be included after `imgui.h`:

 ```cpp
 #include <imgui.h>
 #include <imfilebrowser.h>
 ```

-Instead of creating a file dialog by an immediate function call, you need to create a `ImGui::FileBrowser` instance, open it with member function `Open()`, and call `Display()` in each frame.
+Instead of creating a file dialog with an immediate function call, you need to create a `ImGui::FileBrowser` instance, open it with member function `Open()`, and call `Display()` in each frame.
 Here is a simple example:

 ```cpp
 #include <imgui.h>